-Plan
+• Plan

 Planning will involve consultation between the teacher, SENDCo and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and/or behaviour that is expected and a clear date for review.
-Individual Provision Maps (IPMs) are written by the class teacher, in consultation with the SENDCo, and agreed with the parents to reinforce or contribute to progress at home.
-Termly targets are set, ensuring that they are measurable and achievable within an agreed time frame; these targets are reviewed each term with the parents and pupil and new targets are then agreed.
+Us ing Provision Map, Learning Plans are written by the class teacher, in consultation with the SENDCo, and agreed with the parents to reinforce or contribute to progress at home.
+Termly targets are set, ensuring that they are measurable and achievable within an agreed time frame.
 All those working with the pupil, including support staff, will be informed of their individual needs, the support that is being provided, any particular teaching strategies/approaches that are being employed and the outcomes that are being sought.
-If progress and outcomes are not being achieved, class teachers and the SENDCo will review current provision to better understand the barriers to achieving these outcomes and evaluating the intervention/support available.
-Where necessary, advice from outside agencies or specialist services may be sought.

-Do
+• Do